 My mother thought her blood was inferior because it was Type B, rather than Type A, as if blood types were grades on an exam.
 She justified how her Type B blood made her a sicklier person, with a weaker immunity, compared to my father with his first-rate Type A.

-“They totally replaced all of your blood with mine,” my father proudly says, “and if, by magic elixir, you instantly got better.
-The doctors watched, in amazement as your cheeks turned pink and you got your appetite back.”
+“They replaced all of your blood with mine,” my father says, “and as if by magic, you instantly got better.
+The doctors were amazed; your cheeks turned pink and you got your appetite back.”

 In retelling this story there are medical details missing and the inner scientist (um, hypochondriac) in me desperately craves further answers.
 The doctors said they wanted to run tests and hold me for observations but my father said, “If there’s nothing wrong with her, I’m taking her home.”
 He wrapped me in the plaid wool blanket and marched out of the hospital.
 Clearly, I was never sick again.